nick-novak/Goals-n-such/README.md

 # Goals for 2016
 ---
 1. Learn.
 Learn and keep on learning.
 [Something New](https://github.com/nick-novak/Goals-n-such/blob/master/something-new/something-new.md)
+2. Start my blog
-2. Use Github more
+3. Use Github more
-3. Walk/workout everyday
+4. Walk/workout everyday
-4. Build more things
+5. Build more things
-5. Break 3 million steps this year
+6. Break 3 million steps this year

 ### Things I'll Do in the Future: